Subjects

 RE

-Religious Education at Woodford Valley C of E Primary Academy enables all pupils to have an awe and wonder of the world grounded in distinct Christian values.
+Religious Education at Woodford Valley C of E Primary Academy enables all pupils to look at the world with awe and wonder.

-When teaching RE, teachers strive to make it creative, inspiring, challenging and ensure children are given the opportunity to develop their own beliefs and values.
 We use the Wiltshire Agreed Syllabus for our planning, teaching and assessment; alongside this we use the Understanding Christianity resource.
-Our staff work together to achieve excellent outcomes for the learners who develop as well rounded caring people.
+In addition to this, in Summer 2024 we will begin to use the Emmanuel Project to give our syllabus further scope.
+Our staff work together to achieve excellent outcomes for the learners who develop as well rounded, caring people.

-RE is at the core of our everyday school life its values and skills enable the children to question, contribute and develop their learning.
+RE is at the core of our everyday school life, its values and skills enable the children to question, contribute and develop their learning.
+RE lessons are taught every week in each Year group and are designed and sequenced to build the children’s depth of knowledge about different faiths and worldviews during their time at Woodford Valley Primary Academy.

 Subject Leader – Rebecca Woodley